Learn

 How to take ellura

-Daily Prevention:
+Daily Support:

 Specific Triggers:

-For UTI triggers (e.g., sex, travel, stress), take 2 capsules as needed, then return to 1 daily(18)
+For UTI triggers (e.g., sexual activity, travel, stress, dehydration, or early signs of discomfort), take 2 capsules per day as needed, then return to your regular dose of 1 capsule daily.

 The Science Behind ellura